Documentation

 Choice

-In JSON Schema, there are 4 possible choices: “allOf”, “anyOf”, “oneOf”, and “noneOf”.
+In JSON Schema, there are 4 possible schema composition choices: “allOf”, “anyOf”, “oneOf”, and “noneOf”.
 Each of these attributes contains an array, with each attribute of the array representing content that will be matched against.
 The choice of “allOf”, “anyOf”, “oneOf”, or “not” determines how the validation processor will treat the results of the matches:

 • allOf requires that all attributes in the suschema are matched successfully.